Is OptiLight Covered by Insurance

 Many insurance plans require pre-authorization or pre-certification before procedures like OptiLight are overlayed.
 This procedure involves your health practitioner filing scientific documentation to get approval beforehand.
 Be organized to comply with these requirements.

-Read Related Post: Proguard Oil Tank Insurance
+Read Related Post: Construction Type for Insurance

 Even if your insurance claim is initially denied, you still have appealing options.
 Gather supporting evidence such as: